ahkhalwai/Intro_to_Data_Analysis_UD170/README.md

 * gdp_per_capita.csv
 * gdp_per_capita.csv

-*Detail of data is explained in the "Lesson 2/table_description.txt"*
+*Detail of data is explained in the "Gapminder/table_description.txt"*

-*Solutions is written in "Lesson 2/Starter_code.ipynb"*
+*Solutions is written in "Gapminder/Gapminder data.ipynb"*

 ## Lesson 3
 During this lesson, I have data about subway and weather, and being asked following questions in order to get familiar with Numpy and Pands in 2D data.
 Data including: